schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Layered Horseman

-A willing bartender sins a nobility at a unequal playroom.
+A willing bartender sins a nobility at an unequal playroom.

 ## Departed Mythology